All-Ireland Poc Fada Championship

 The All-Ireland Poc Fada Hurling & Camogie Championships is an annual tournament testing the skills of Ireland's best hurlers and camogie players.
 Poc Fada is Irish for "long puck".
 The championships are sponsored by Martin Donnelly (who has been a sponsor since 1996).

-The All Ireland Poc Fada Finals have taken place on the Saturday of the Irish August Bank Holiday each year since 2005.
+The All Ireland Poc Fada Finals have taken place on the Saturday of the Irish August Public Holiday each year since 2005.
 In 2018 the All Ireland Hurling Championship was restructured, with the 2019 Finals taking place on Saturday 3 August.
+The finals now take place on the August Bank Holiday Monday.

-The Senior Hurling Final starts at An Fhána Mór, Annaverna, County Louth.
+The Senior Men's Hurling Poc Fada Final starts at An Fhána Mór, Annaverna, County Louth.
 Competitors must puck (hit) a sliotar with a hurley to the top of Annaverna Mountain (An Céide), and onwards to Carn an Mhadaidh.
 After a short break they continue down to An Gabhlán, before finishing back at the start of the course.
 The whole course measures 5 km.

-Tournaments
+Organisation Structure

+The National Poc Fada Committee

+The National Poc Fada Committee is a body appointed by the GAA President to oversee the planning and staging of the prestigious All-Ireland Poc Fada Championship.
+This committee works alongside the local organizing committees in Louth (who handle logistics on Annaverna Mountain) to ensure the competition runs smoothly.